runette/simpleNDB/docs/NDB.md

 self.Property("gunid", ndb.IntegerProperty)
 ```

 as described in the reference.
-This is actually quite a simple mechanical edi from the NDB equivalent which would have been :
+This is actually quite a simple mechanical edit from the NDB equivalent which would have been :

 ```python
 gunid = ndb.IntegerProperty()
 ```

-- Queries, filters and order.
+* Queries, filters and order.
 SimpleNBD follows the Datastore [formats](https://googleapis.github.io/google-cloud-python/latest/datastore/queries.html) filters are 3-tuples :`('<property>', '<operator>', <value>)`; and the order attribute is on the Query constructor and not a seperate method.

 So an NDB Query command :